The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 Hawaii News Now Weather.
 That’s it.
 That’s the one.

-☀️ Local knowledge: If the app shows rain on the windward side (east), that's normal.
+Here’s something most weather apps won’t tell you.
+If the radar shows rain on the windward side (east), that’s normal.
 It rains there almost every day for like 10 minutes, then stops.
-Don't cancel your whole beach day because you see a rain cloud on the radar.
+The trade winds push moisture up against the Ko’olau Mountains, it dumps, and then the sun comes right back out.
+Don’t cancel your whole beach day because you see a rain cloud on the radar.

 But even perfect weather won’t help if you can’t find anywhere to park.
 And trust me, parking here is where tourists lose the most money…